danielsickels/bible-v-avatar-trivia/README.md

 python3 quiz_app.py
 ```

-and going to localhost:5000 in browser
+Then go to localhost:2000 in browser